jbanaszczyk/pms5003/README.md

 * Supports all Plantover PMS5003 features (sleep/wake up, passive/active modes, hardware pins),
 * Highly customizable:
-  * Uses any serial communication library,
+  * Uses almost any serial communication library,
-  * You have a choice to use or not to use: global variables or class instances.
+  * You have a choice to use or not to use: (C style) global variables or (C++ style) class instances.
 * Written from scratch,
 * Written in modern C++11.
+* It is "headers only" library.
 * __The main goal__: Reading data from the sensor does not block.
-Your process receives the status `OK` or `NO_DATA` or some kinds of errors, but your process never waits for the data.
+Your process receives the status `OK` or `NO_DATA` or some kinds of errors but your process never waits for the data.
 * Provides support for ISO 14644-1 classification of air cleanliness levels.

 ## TODO

-* New API/methods: some checks
+* New methods: some more checks
-  * checkResetPin - check if declared reset pin works fine (if it resets the sensor)
+  * checkResetPin - check if declared reset pin works fine (check if it resets the sensor)
-  * checkSleepPin - check if declared sleep/wake up pin works fine
+  * checkSleepPin - check if declared sleep/wake up pin is properly connected
 * Use PROGMEM to store some static data (mostly strings)
 * Support for platforms
   * More platforms: